-The MCDB Program follows the standard NIH policy that Ph.D. students may not be employed outside their training program.
-The faculty of MCDB believes that Ph.D. training is a full-time endeavor.
-Outside employment subtracts from the time and mental energy a student is able to devote to his or her research.
+MCDB follows the standard NIH policy that Ph.D. students may not be employed outside their training program.
+MCDB faculty believe that Ph.D. training is a full-time endeavor.
+Outside employment subtracts from the time and mental energy students are able to devote to their research.
 No student in the MCDB Program may be employed outside the Program without permission of both the mentor and the Graduate Studies Committee.